-- 1. To provide a case management and intelligence sharing system to prevent, identify and recover NHS monies lost to fraud, bribery corruption.
-The current case management system, FIRST, was considered to be coming to the end of its life cycle and the choice made to have an externally supported and maintained system.
-The intention is to replace FIRST with CLUE.
-There are additional features of CLUE which will assist future proofing the use of the system. - 2.
+- 1. To provide a case management and intelligence sharing system to prevent, identify, record, and recover NHS monies lost to fraud, bribery corruption. - 2.
 For subjects or persons of interest of an investigation the intended effect is to establish if they have committed a crime or not.
-For other data subjects it is to ensure that their information is recorded accurately and securely to support enquiries. - 3.
-To prevent, identify and recover NHS monies lost to fraud, bribery and corruption.
+It is possible that as a result, if crime is established, we will be disclosing subject's details to CPS or any other relevant law enforcement agencies.
+For other data subjects, it is to ensure that their information is recorded accurately and securely to support enquiries. - 3.
+To prevent, identify and recover NHS monies lost to fraud, bribery, and corruption.